 Hannah is also the co-convenor of the innovative Greater Manchester Youth Justice Youth University Partnership (GMYJUP), involving the YJB and each of the 10 Greater Manchester Youth Offending Services (YOS). http://www2.mmu.ac.uk/mcys/gmyjup/

-She is the joint Editor in Chief of the Safer Communities Journal (Emerald Publishing) and sits on the Editorial Board for the Journal of Youth Studies.
+She was the joint Editor in Chief of the Safer Communities Journal (Emerald Publishing) and sits on the Editorial Board for the Journal of Youth Studies.

 If you’d like to read some of her work, here are a few places to start!